rbcp18/tezos-if-this-then-that/README.md

 Currently, we do not limit free trigger subscriptions or API requests.
 However, we may need to impose limits as usage grows.
 If requested, we are open to establishing a paid membership for API limit extensions and lower latency on trigger events.
 Paid membership would be available through delegation to our baker in exchange for usage.
 Contact us at tezos@fabrx.io if interested.

-# Deploy Tezos IFTTT Locally
+# Deploy Tezos IFTTT Frontend
 The Tezos IFTTT frontend runs on Python3.7 and the Django framework.
 The following steps should deploy the frontend application on your server.

 <br />Install Python